VanessaMancia/Azure-Introduction/README.md

 <h1>Azure Preparation </h1>

-<h1/> We will create our Subcription and Resources, then go over Failed Authentication and Log Observation , and finally
+<h3/> We will create our Subcription and Resources, then go over Failed Authentication and Log Observation , and finally
-Azure Active Directory Overview (Users, Groups, and Access Management)<h1/>
+Azure Active Directory Overview (Users, Groups, and Access Management)<h3/>

-<h3>Environments and Technologies Used</h3>
+<b>Environments and Technologies Used<b>

 - Microsoft Azure